-Controlling blood pressure and losing weight can make a difference
+Controlling blood pressure and losing weight can make a difference.

-A study published in The Lancet called INTERSTROKE confirmed that people can reduce their risk of having a stroke by making lifestyle changes.
+Lancet called INTERSTROKE confirmed that people can reduce their risk of having a stroke by making lifestyle changes.
 The study found that modifiable risk factors are responsible for 88 percent of stroke risk.
 The excellent news here is the “modifiable” part of the equation — most of these factors can be completely avoided, or at least modified.

 That’s great, you say until you look at the list.
 Most of us know that stopping smoking and losing weight are no-brainers for improving your health, and many of us would have done these things years ago if we knew how to go about it strategically.
 Learning how important lifestyle changes are for reducing stroke risk can be motivational.

 Major health improvements can be made if the goals are specific, measurable, attainable, realistic and time-based, also known as S.M.A.R.T. goals for lifestyle change.